 Protection from Sidewalk Liability

-The white paper recommends these five steps to mitigate potential sidewalk liability and other expenses:
+These five steps can help you mitigate potential sidewalk liability and other expenses:

 - Be aware of the laws and property owners’ responsibilities.